 Whether you’re just starting and getting acquainted with all of the ins and outs of golf or if you’ve been playing for years now and want to take your game to the next level, read on to learn more about choosing the best clubs for your specific needs!

 Choose Clubs to Suit Your Swing Shape to Hit the Golf Ball Better

 You may have read magazine advertisements suggesting particular clubs, then turned over the page to find that others seem even better.
-But if you can find a set that suits your game it can really help you to hit the ball better and more consistently.
+But if you can find a set that suits your game, it can help you to hit the ball better and more consistently.

 Choosing a Set of Irons – Beginner

-- If you are just starting golf your swing characteristics will not yet have formed.
+- If you are just starting golf, your swing characteristics will not yet have formed.

 - You could turn out to be someone who slices or someone who hooks the ball.